Sign In

 He said he had even told members of the Trump team that America will not have enough electricians to complete these massive projects.
 Ford CEO Jim Farley echoed this concern, saying that while the U.S. government talks about bringing manufacturing jobs back home, there simply are not enough people trained to do the work.

 Huang is backing his words with action.
-Nvidia has committed over $100 billion to support data center development using its AI processors.
+NVIDIA has committed over $100 billion to support data centre development using its AI processors.
 Each large-scale data center can employ up to 1,500 construction workers during its build-out, many earning more than $100,000 a year without any college degree.

 Once the facilities are complete, they continue to generate jobs in maintenance, support, and surrounding services.
 According to industry estimates, every full-time data center job creates about three and a half additional jobs in the local economy.

 This is not limited to the United States.
 Around the world, governments are recognizing the importance of skilled labor.
-In South Africa, the Department of Higher Education and Training has listed plumbing as a “scarce skill,” making it a top priority for young workers.
-The country expects a strong rise in demand for electricians, welders, and technicians by 2026 as it expands green energy and infrastructure projects.
+In South Africa, the Department of Higher Education and Training has listed plumbing as a “scarce skill.”
+This makes it a top priority for young workers.
+The country expects a strong rise in demand for electricians, welders, and technicians by 2026.
+This demand will grow as South Africa expands green energy and infrastructure projects.

 Huang believes that this global shift shows a new opportunity, one where technology supports, not replaces, human ability.
 “Technology will enhance, not erase, human capability,” he said.
-He argues that while AI and robotics are powerful tools, the world will always need people who can design, build, repair, and create in the physical world.
+He argues that AI and robotics are powerful tools.
+However, the world will always need people who can design, build, repair, and create in the physical world.

 For Generation Z, who often hear that artificial intelligence will take away their jobs, Huang’s advice is reassuring.
 “There are thousands of jobs for young people,” he said.
 “You just have to be willing to go to trade school.”
-He pointed to the growing number of data centers and factories being built across America, all of which require skilled electricians, plumbers, and technicians.
+He pointed to the growing number of data centers and factories across America.
+Companies are building these facilities, and all of them require skilled electricians, plumbers, and technicians.

 The U.S. is short by more than half a million construction workers and 600,000 factory workers.
 Yet trade programs remain under-enrolled, leaving a gap that young people could easily fill.
 For those willing to work with their hands, the opportunity is both immediate and long-lasting.

 Many success stories prove the point.
 Jacob Palmer, a 23-year-old electrician from North Carolina, decided not to attend college.
 Instead, he joined an apprenticeship program and started his own business at just 21.
-Last year, he earned nearly $90,000 and this year, he’s already made six figures.
+Last year, he earned nearly $90,000, and this year, his earnings have already reached six figures.
 “I don’t owe anybody anything,” he said proudly.

 Share This Article